aws-cloudformation/aws-cloudformation-resource-providers-sso/aws-sso-instanceaccesscontrolattributeconfiguration/docs/README.md

 #### InstanceArn

-The sso instance that the InstanceAccessControlAttributeConfiguration will be owned.
+The ARN of the AWS SSO instance under which the operation will be executed.

 _Required_: Yes